tomliddle/stock-quotes/README.md

-# play-slick-rest
+# stock-quotes
-The Play Slick Rest is a very simple json rest api showing one way of using Play Framework 2.5 with [slick 3](https://github.com/slick/slick) library for database access.
+The stock-quotes app uses Play Framework 2.5 with [slick 3](https://github.com/slick/slick) library for database access.

 It supports the following features:

-* Generic Data Access Objects, create a DAOS with crud for an entity with just one line using DI
+* Generic Interface for CRUD operations allowing some code reuse.

 * Models as case classes and slick models, independent from database driver and profile

-The project was thought to be used as an activator template.

 #Running